SierraDavis2000/Home-Garden-Manager/README.md

 *"npm i"*

-To start the server, type the following in a terminal:
+To start the server, type the following in a terminal window:

 *"npm start"*